Couleslaw/Pac-man/README.md

 ### Ghost House Logic

 Blinky starts outside of the house, other ghosts start inside.
 Ghosts return to the house after being eaten.
 The leaving priority is as follows: Blinky > Pinky > Inky > Clyde.
 Blinky always leaves immediately.
 The other ghosts use dot counters and a timer to determine who should leave next.
 A special global counter is used after Pacman dies.
-I recommend reading this [section](https://pacman.holenet.info/#CH2_Home_Sweet_Home) of the Pac-Man Dossier.
+I recommend reading this [section](https://pacman.holenet.info/#CH2_Home_Sweet_Home) of the Pac-Man Dossier for more details.

 ### Ghost Movement